 The overlook to Campbell Creek Gorge— where the creek cuts beneath sheer cliffs in the Chugach foothills east of town—is one of Anchorage’s best-kept secrets.
 It’s just a 20-minute walk from two trailheads in Chugach State Park and can also be easily reached from Far North Bicentennial and Hillside parks.

 Eagle’s Eye View

-From the tree-covered overlook, you can gaze hundreds of feet down a sheer cliff to Campbell Creek as it crashes through a narrow, brush-infested canyon.
+But an amazing view is free to anyone willing to walk less than a half hour over mountain paths.
+From several tree-covered overlooks, you can gaze down a sheer cliff into the brush-infested canyon.
 As I crawl to the edge, grab a sturdy aspen, and poke my head over the chasm, I always feel a dash of vertigo mixed with an urge to find wings and jump into the updraft, just like the resident crows, eagles, and magpies do.

 Choose Your Jaw-Dropping View

 There are so many great views here: You can look across the gorge at other granite faces interspersed with steep, alder-covered slopes; glance upstream at the front range of the Chugach Mountains; or point downstream for a view of Anchorage, framed by the gorge’s walls.
 The topography of this location is the most rugged you’ll find in the Anchorage area and it’s easy to see that if bungee jumping were to ever be introduced in Anchorage (it won’t happen), this would be the spot for it.
 Adventurers have been visiting the Gorge for years.
 For a few weeks each spring (after the snow melts and before the leaves open) you might catch a glimpse of airplane wreckage at the bottom of the chasm, compliments of one adventure that got too close.

 Narrow paths follow both the north and south rims, leading to many spectacular views.
 But the two easiest-to-find and most dramatic overlooks are where the power line crosses the gorge.